judeclark19/menorah/README.md

 # Virtual Menorah

 A menorah to share on your screen while celebrating Zoom Hanukkah.
-Click the buttons to 'light' the corresponding candles.
+Click on a holder to place a candle in that spot.
+Click on the candle to light it.

 Click to launch: https://spacial-fray-menorah.netlify.app